opentext/storyteller/docs/stl/emp2stl.md

 Such optimization could be an interesting programming task, but we consider it outside the scope of this document.
 It would be better to expose it as a completely separate service independent on _emp2stl_ conversion - called something like _STL optimizer_.

+This proof of concept helped to fix few minor issues in _DocBuilder_ implementation (incorrect brush propagation, lack of support for vertical alignment, inline tables, ...), but other than that the _STL_ format proved to be mature enough to support almost all the features necessary for this non-trivial task.